LordMurasama/irl-iOS-Mac/README.md

 **Brb**
 - When the connection to Phone is lost completely or you end the livestream in Moblin on purpose *(for privacy)*
-- old VODs or Clips are often used (For Clips i recommend a Folder named Clips and adding a VLC Media Source *requires [VLC Media Player](https://www.videolan.org/vlc/)*)
+- old VODs or Clips are often used (For Clips, the suggested recommendation is a Folder named Clips and adding a VLC Media Source *requires [VLC Media Player](https://www.videolan.org/vlc/)*)
 - simple Text "Be right back"
-- Can be switched to when you go to Toilet or have private Conversation for a few Minutes
+- Can be switched to when you go to the restroom or have private Conversation for a few Minutes

 **End**
-- Can be activated by writing !end in Twitch-Chat
+- Can be activated by typing !end in Twitch-Chat
 - Similar to Starting Video+Music
 - Simple Text "Ending Stream"

 ---
 # 6 - Normal Operation
 > [!NOTE]
-> Before **every** IRL-Stream you need to do the following
+> Before **every** IRL-Stream, you need to do the following

-6.a - **Start** your **PC** at Home an make sure it has a Internet Connection and that the PC doesn't turn off automatically
+6.a - **Start** your **Mac** at Home an make sure it has a Internet Connection and that it doesn't turn off automatically
-6.b - **Start OBS & NOALBS** on your PC
+6.b - **Start OBS & NOALBS** on your Mac
 6.c - **Go outside** to where you want to start your IRL-Stream
 6.d - Enter `!start` in **Twitch-Chat** to start Stream to Twitch
-6.e - **Go Live in IRL Pro** -> after a few seconds you are switched to **Live-Scene**
+6.e - **Go Live in Moblin** -> after a few seconds you are switched to **Live-Scene**
-6.f - If you stop or loose connections on the Phone -> after a few seconds you are switched to **Brb-Scene**
+6.f - If you stop or lose connection on the Phone -> after a few seconds you are switched to **Brb-Scene**
 6.g - As soon as connection from Phone to Internet is restored -> after a few seconds you are switched back to **Live-Scene**
 6.h - End/Start the Livestream manually in Moblin to switch between `!brb` and `!live`
 6.i - **Stop the Stream** automatically if you raid someone or with Chat command `!stop`